Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • body temperature remains normal;

-• no pain in the abdomen.
+• there is no pain in the abdominal area.

 How to treat this manifestation?

-In cases where such symptoms occur, you should not self-medicate, complications can be very serious.
+In cases where such symptoms occur, you should not self-medicate; complications can be very serious.

-Medical therapy
+Drug therapy

 • Hilak-forte;

-• Linex;
+• Linux;

 • Bifidumbacterin;